Sonic the Hedgehog 2: Other media

-An alternate version of Sonic the Hedgehog 2 was developed by Aspect Co. for Sega's 8-bit consoles, the Master System and the handheld Game Gear.
+An alternate version of Sonic the Hedgehog 2 was developed by Sega and Aspect for Sega's 8-bit consoles, the Master System and the handheld Game Gear.
 The 8-bit version features different levels and music, as well as a different plot in which Sonic must rescue a kidnapped Tails.
-It was later included in Sonic compilations, such as Sonic Adventure DX (2003) for the GameCube and Windows and Sonic Gems Collection (2005) for the GameCube and PlayStation 2.
+It was later included in Sonic compilations, such as Sonic Adventure DX: Director's Cut (2003) for the GameCube and Windows and Sonic Gems Collection (2005) for the GameCube and PlayStation 2.
 Sega released an arcade cabinet version of Sonic 2 using its Sega Mega Play arcade system board in 1993.
-Another version planned for the Genesis's Sega CD accessory was replaced by Sonic CD.
+Another version planned for the Sega CD was replaced by Sonic CD.

 In October 2011, Sega released Sonic the Hedgehog 1&2 Soundtrack, a three-disc album compiling music from Sonic the Hedgehog and Sonic 2, interviews with Naka and Nakamura, and concept art.
 The first disc contains the in-game tracks and the second contains Nakamura's demo recordings produced during development.
 The third disc contains "Sweet Sweet Sweet" by Dreams Come True, its English-language version "Sweet Dream", and remixes of both songs that Akon produced for Sonic the Hedgehog (2006).